thanhtunguet/code-challenge/fancy-form/README.md

 **Validation**: The swap button is disabled until you select both tokens and enter a valid amount.
 Error messages appear directly on the button to guide you.

 **Price Updates**: Token prices refresh every 10 seconds from the API.
-The interface shows a note about this at the bottom of the form.
+Additionally, when you unfocus from the input field (blur event), prices are refetched after a 250ms debounce to ensure you're always seeing current rates while actively trading.
+The interface shows a note about the auto-refresh interval at the bottom of the form.

 ## Code Structure